 Coax Your Dog's Fear Away With Treats

 A mild fear may be eradicated simply by giving your dog some treats anytime he approaches the object.
 Try to ignore your dog when he gets a little closer to the object.
 Just gently toss some treats over with each step he takes.
 If this doesn't work, you can try leaving treats on the ground that lead up to the object.
 Allow your dog to get the treats in his own time, and again, try to ignore him as he investigates the area around the object.
-You can leave a few treats around the object every day, and your dog will soon learn that he gets good things whenever he goes near the object.
+You can leave a few treats around the object every day.
+In time, your dog may learn that he gets good things whenever he goes near the object he once feared.

 Gradually Desensitize Your Dog to the Object

-After the dog is walking around the vacuum without fear, you can try turning it on for just a few seconds while continuously tossing some really yummy treats to your dog.
-Slowly build up the amount of time the vacuum is on until your dog is able to get close to it without succumbing to fear.
+After the dog is able to be around the moving vacuum without fear, try turning it on for just a few seconds while continuously tossing some really yummy treats to your dog.
+Slowly build up the amount of time the vacuum is on until your dog is able to get close to it without showing signs of fear.